-133 NUTRITION FUNDAMENTALS 3 credits
+- 133 NUTRITION FUNDAMENTALS

-Study of basic nutrition concepts, contemporary issues, controversies; emphasis on macro/micro nutrient requirements for healthy individuals; analysis of intake and energy balance.

-CHILD DEVELOPMENT 265

-Physical, cognitive, language, social, emotional, and personality development of child from prenatal through age eight.
-Observation of children in early childhood education settings.

-THEORY AND GUIDANCE OF PLAY 270

-Prerequisite: 7400:265.
-Theory and guidance of play as primary vehicle and indicator of physical, intellectual, social, emotional development and learning of children from birth to kindergarten.

-EARLY CHILDHOOD CURRICULUM METHODS 280

-Prerequisite: 7400:265, 270.
+Study of basic nutrition concepts, contemporary issues, controversies; emphasis on macro/micro nutrient requirements for healthy individuals; analysis of intake and energy balance. - 265 CHILD DEVELOPMENT 3 credits Physical, cognitive, language, social, emotional, and personality development of child from prenatal through age eight.
+Observation of children in early childhood education settings. - 270 THEORY AND GUIDANCE OF PLAY 3 credits Prerequisite: 7400:265.
+Theory and guidance of play as primary vehicle and indicator of physical, intellectual, social, emotional development and learning of children from birth to kindergarten. - 280 EARLY CHILDHOOD CURRICULUM METHODS 3 credits Prerequisite: 7400:265, 270.
 Planning, presenting, evaluating creative activities in art, music, movement, language arts, logicomathematics and science.
 Space, time, materials and adult-child interactions are emphasized.

-MUSIC
+MUSI(

-EXPLORING MUSIC: BACH TO ROCK Prerequisite: 3400:210.
+201 EXPLORING MUSIC: BACH TO ROCK 3 credits Prerequisite: 3400:210.
 Non-music majors are exposed to musical experiences that help them develop skills in understanding and evaluating music as it reflects and defines American culture.
-This course can be used to satisfy the General Education humanities requirement.
+This course can be used to satisfy the General Education humanities requirement

-COMMUNICATION
+COMMUNICATION 7600:

-SURVEY OF MASS COMMUNICATION 102

-Considers entire field of contemporary American mass communication.
-Presents and explains functions of agencies through which news, views and entertainment reach the general public.

-INTRODUCTION TO PUBLIC SPEAKING 105

-Introduction to principles and practice of speaking by reading examples of speeches, studying techniques and methods employed and applying them in a variety of speaking situations.
+- 102 SURVEY OF MASS COMMUNICATION 3 credits Considers entire field of contemporary American mass communication.
+Presents and explains functions of agencies through which news, views and entertainment reach the general public. - 105 INTRODUCTION TO PUBLIC SPEAKING 3 credits Introduction to principles and practice of speaking by reading examples of speeches, studying techniques and methods employed and applying them in a variety of speaking situations.

-EFFECTIVE ORAL COMMUNICATION 106

-Principles of communication in speaker-audience, group and informal settings and application of the principles in speeches, group discussions and other oral and written assignments.
-Cannot be used as credit toward a major in communication.

-SURVEY OF COMMUNICATION THEORY 115

-Presents models of major forms of speech communication and discusses elements of models, their interaction and their function in the human communication system.
+- Principles of communication in speaker-audience, group and informal settings and application of the principles in speeches, group discussions and other oral and written assignments.
+Cannot be used as credit toward a major in communication. - 115 SURVEY OF COMMUNICATION THEORY 3 credits Presents models of major forms of speech communication and discusses elements of models, their interaction and their function in the human communication system. - 225 LISTENING 1 credit Techniques and approaches involved in understanding the listening process and practice of listening improvement techniques. - 226 INTERVIEWING 3 credits A concentrated study of the principles of interviewing and application of those principles to varied settings (especially those crucial to media study). - 227 NONVERBAL COMMUNICATION 3 credits Focused study of the principal aspects of nonverbal communication in public, group and interpersonal settings. - 235 INTERPERSONAL COMMUNICATION 3 credits Theory and practice in interpersonal communication concepts and principles.
+Special topics in communication apprehension, assertive communication, communication dyads and triads and transactional communication. - 245 ARGUMENTATION 3 credits The study of the process of developing, presenting and defending inferences and arguments in oral communication setting.

-LISTENING 225

-Techniques and approaches involved in understanding the listening process and practice of listening improvement techniques.

-A concentrated study of the principles of interviewing and application of those principles to varied settings (especially those crucial to media study).

-227 NONVERBAL COMMUNICATION

-3 credits Focused study of the principal aspects of nonverbal communication in public, group and interpersonal settings.

-INTERPERSONAL COMMUNICATION 235

-Theory and practice in interpersonal communication concepts and principles.
-Special topics in communication apprehension, assertive communication, communication dyads and triads and transactional communication.

-245 ARGUMENTATION 3 credits

-The study of the process of developing, presenting and defending inferences and arguments in oral communication setting.
 Includes study and practice of evidence, reasoning, case construction, refutation and rebuttal.